msmiyels/projects-midjourney_downloader/README.md

    You can provide your own environment name by adding the name tag `--name your-env-name`.<p>

-2. Install the package locally:
+2. Install the package locally in editable mode:

     ```bash
     pip install -e .